chazzka/HeuristicLab/README.md

 Main file is src/Main.cpp
 - #include your algorithm at the top of the file following these rules:
 1. run function is ```vector<result> run(dimension, testFunctionNumber, boundaryLow, boundaryUp)```
-2. result is a struct containing: int fez, double cost.
+2. result is a struct containing: int fez, double cost. - implement in in your algorithm
 3. class name is Algorithm

 all the files are included in Main.cpp before compilation.
 Sufficient command should be: